betweenbrain/YATM/README.md

 ---
 # Overrides
-You can easily override the default CSS by creating a stylesheet at /templates/yourtemplate/css/mod_yatm/yatm.css
+If the `Load CSS` parameter is set to *yes*, you can easily override the default CSS by creating the stylesheet `/templates/yourtemplate/css/mod_yatm/yatm.css`.
+Otherwise, if it is set to *no*, you can add styles directly to your template's stylesheets.

 ---
 # Compatability